KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 # NOTE: --config is only needed for multi-config generators (Visual Studio, Xcode, etc)
 cmake --install build/ --config Release --prefix build/install
 ```

-## Building Vulkan SC Validation Layers

-Commands for building the Vulkan SC version of the validation layers are similar to the instructions in the sections above with a few minor differences:

-1) When running `update_deps.py` and/or `generate_source.py`, the option `--api vulkansc` should be specified.
-2) When running `cmake -C helper.cmake ...`, the option `-DVULKANSC=ON` should be passed in.
-In addition, if SCI WSI support is needed, the option `-DBUILD_WSI_SCI_SUPPORT=ON` should also be specified.